Topological Interference Management with Adversarial Topology Perturbation: An Algorithmic Perspective: Graph Model and Algorithm

-The algorithm reported in~\cite{hayward1989optimizing}, i.e. Algorithm~\ref{alg:static} basically relies on the property that every weakly chordal graph is either a clique or has a two-pair.
+In the static setting, the algorithm proposed in~\cite{hayward1989optimizing} (reproduced in Algorithm~\ref{alg:weakly_static} for self-containedness) can solve a number of optimization problems for weakly chordal graphs, relying on the property that every weakly chordal graph is either a clique or has a two-pair.
 Given a weakly chordal graph other than a clique, the algorithm repeatedly finds a two-pair and reduces the graph size by one by contracting the two-pair into one vertex, until there is no two-pair.
 Note that based on the assumption, the weakly chordal property is maintained when contracting each two-pair.
 Here the derived sequence of two-pairs is recorded in $S_G$.
-The original graph is finally transformed into a clique by repeated contractions, and thus the coloring of the clique is trivially obtained.
-Meanwhile, the solution of the maximum clique problem is transformed to obtaining the \emph{chromatic number}.
+The original graph is finally transformed into a clique by repeated contractions, and thus the coloring of the clique can be trivially obtained.
+Meanwhile, the solution of the maximum clique problem is transformed to the minimum coloring problem to obtain \emph{chromatic number}.

 We further consider the dynamic operation in which edge insertion is applied through adversarial perturbation.
-Without loss of generality, assume we obtain a two-pair solution order $S_G$ from Algorithm~\ref{alg:static} for a weakly chordal graph $G$.
+Without loss of generality, assume we obtain a two-pair solution order $S_G$ from Algorithm~\ref{alg:weakly_static} for a weakly chordal graph $G$.
 After inserting an edge $(u,v)$ into the graph, we deal with the changes that would occur according to the two-pair solution order.
-Through the dynamic algorithm, i.e. Algorithm~\ref{alg:dynamic}, we aim at quickly finding the two-pairs with the known sequence $S_G$ for updating, including the ones that cannot be contracted and the others needed to be contracted due to the inserted edge, instead of greedily re-searching for new two-pairs by Algorithm~\ref{alg:static}.
+Through our proposed dynamic algorithm, i.e. Algorithm~\ref{alg:weakly_insertion}, we aim at quickly finding the two-pairs with the known sequence $S_G$ for updating, including the ones that cannot be contracted and the others needed to be contracted due to the inserted edge, instead of greedily re-searching for new two-pairs by Algorithm~\ref{alg:weakly_static}.
+Note that the two-pair solution order after the insertion of $(u,v)$, i.e., $S_H$, will be specified in the details of each case.

 We mainly divide the scenario into three cases according to two conditions.
 One is whether the inserted edge exists in the original two-pair solution order $S_G$ of graph $G$, and the other is whether the two endpoints of the inserted edge (i.e. vertex $u$ and $v$) have the same color in $f_G$.